-An objection against a preliminary assessment must be filed within six weeks after the date of the assessment.
-Please note that at any time after this the taxpayer still has the possibility to request the Dutch Tax Authorities to issue a revised preliminary CIT assessment.
+Please note that at any time the taxpayer has the possibility to request the Dutch Tax Authorities to issue a revised preliminary CIT assessment.
 Such a request can be filed electronically and is normally accepted, after which a revised preliminary assessment will follow.

 Following the end of a financial year, a CIT return should be filed within five months, with a possible extension of five months (before 1 June respectively 1 November of the subsequent financial year in case of a financial year equal to the calendar year).
 If the CIT return is prepared by a professional tax firm like PwC, under certain conditions a longer extension for filing the CIT return can be obtained, up to a total of sixteen months after the end of a financial year.
-This means that for financial years that end on 31 December 2016, an extension for filing the CIT return may be granted up to May 2018.
-The maximum extension of sixteen months after the end of the financial year also applies to companies with a financial year that is not equal to the calendar year.
+This means that for financial years that end on 31 December 2017, an extension for filing the CIT return may be granted up to 1 May 2019.
+The maximum extension of eleven months (in addition to the standard five months) after the end of the financial year also applies to companies with a financial year that is not equal to the calendar year.
 After the tax return has been filed, a revised preliminary tax assessment is often issued.
 Once the Dutch Tax Authorities have examined the CIT return, the final CIT assessment will be issued.
 The final assessment should be issued within a period of three years as from year end plus the period of the extension granted for filing the tax return.
 An objection against the final CIT assessment must be filed within six weeks after the date of the assessment.